newscoop/plugin-ExamplePluginBundle/README.md

 ## Create new controllers (routings)

-Newscoop plugins system is based on Symfony Bundles system - so (almost) all Symfony features are avaiable.
+Newscoop plugins system is based on the Symfony Bundles system - so (almost) all Symfony features are avaiable.
-If you want create own new controller (with routing) then you must do only fe things, first - create controller class:
+If you want create own new controller (with routing) then you must only do a few things, first - create controller class:

 ```
 // ExamplePluginBundle/Controller/LifecycleSubscriber.php